 Abstract

-Descriptions are given for a package of utility codes operating on the experimental nuclear reaction data files in the EXFOR format.
-This program package is written in Python and may be downloaded from the NRDC software website (http://nds.iaea.org/nrdc/nrdc/sft/).
+Descriptions are given for a package of utility codes for the files relevant to EXFOR library.
+This program package is written in Python and may be downloaded from the NRDC software website (http://nds.iaea.org/nrdc/nrdc sft/).